litmuschaos/v1-litmus-docs/docs/FAQs.md

 ### Q. I don't know how to get started with Litmus.

-<b>Ans:</b> It is versy easy to get started with Litmus you only need to follow the steps mention in the <a href="https://docs.Litmuschaos.io/docs/getstarted/">Getstarted Docs</a> and if you still face problem you can visit our video demo of experiments from <a href="https://www.youtube.com/channel/UCa57PMqmz_j0wnteRa9nCaw">YouTube</a>
+<b>Ans:</b> It is very easy to get started with Litmus you only need to follow the steps mention in the <a href="https://docs.Litmuschaos.io/docs/getstarted/">Getstarted Docs</a> and if you still face problem you can visit our video demo of experiments from <a href="https://www.youtube.com/channel/UCa57PMqmz_j0wnteRa9nCaw">YouTube</a> Channel.

 ### Q. How to contribute in Litmus or I found some bug on how to report it?